charmplusplus/charm/doc/quickstart.rst

 The hello.cpp file
 ''''''''''''''''''

-The ``hello.ci`` file contains the implementation of the mainchare and chare array declared in the ``hello.ci`` file above.
+The ``hello.cpp`` file contains the implementation of the mainchare and chare array declared in the ``hello.ci`` file above.

 .. code-block:: c++